rosell-dk/picoQuery/README.md

 ### Compliance
 Generally all signatures of the methods are implemented, but there are a few exceptions.
 In the builder, you can learn more about these exceptions by hovering the small warning icon next to partially supported methods.

 picoQuery does not support the special [jQuery-selectors](http://api.jquery.com/category/selectors/jquery-selector-extensions/), such as :visible.
-It does all CSS selectors, including [CSS3 selectors](http://www.456bereastreet.com/archive/200601/css_3_selectors_explained/), such as :enabled
+It does however support all CSS selectors, including [CSS3 selectors](http://www.456bereastreet.com/archive/200601/css_3_selectors_explained/), such as :enabled

 When nodes are cloned, event handlers are not copied.
 Beware that cloning can happen behind the scene if you for example .append() the same content to several nodes.

+The jQuery() constructor supports all signatures, except [jQuery(html, attributes)](http://api.jquery.com/jQuery/#jQuery-html-attributes).

-You can learn more about compliance by running our online compliance test: http://picoquery.com/lab/compliance-test/
+You can learn more about compliance by running our [online compliance test](http://picoquery.com/lab/compliance-test/).
+As a side note, you can also test jquery compliance of other jQuery reimplementations with this tool.

 ### Usecase: picoQuery is your "jQuery" for render-blocking scripts